fmmendo/fmmendo.github.io/_drafts/tools.md

 ## Hardware Setup

-- Currently using [15" Surface Book 2]() with a 512GB SSD and 16GB RAM and absolutely loving it.
-This was an upgrade from an old Surface Pro 3 (and to be honest, givent the extra portability of the Pro, in a future upgrade I just might return to the Pro line).
+- Currently using [Surface Pro 8]() with a 256GB SSD and 16GB RAM and absolutely loving it.
 - My job also provided me with a Dell Latitute.
-Don't really know the details on it but it gets the job done.
-Should be upgraded soon.
+Don't really know the details on it but frankly it's a bit sh*t.
 - An old 24" Asus monitor 😅 (poor thing needs updating).
 - A gorgeous 4K [Samsung M70A 32"](https://www.samsung.com/uk/monitors/business/smart-m7-32-inch-uhd-4k-ls32am700uuxen/) screen.
 It's massive, has some Smart TV elements and functions as a USB-C Hub.
 - My keyboard is a [Glorious GMMK TKL White Ice]() with [Zilent V2]() switches.
 After months of indecision I finally pulled the trigger on the keyboard and replaced the Gateron browns with some lovely Zilents.
 Now _that's_ tactility.